mtfriesen/windows-driver-docs-ddi/wdk-ddi-src/content/dbgmodel/nn-dbgmodel-idatamodelmanager4.md

 UID: NN:dbgmodel.IDataModelManager4
 tech.root: debugger
 title: IDataModelManager4 (dbgmodel.h)
-ms.date:  08/08/2024
+ms.date:  08/15/2024
 targetos: Windows
 description: The fourth version of the interface for the data model manager.
-This is the interface by which new objects are created, intrinsic values are boxed and unboxed, and models are registered for types.
+This is the interface by which new objects are created, intrinsic values are boxed and unboxed, and models are registered for types. (dbgmodel.h)
 prerelease: false
 req.assembly:
 req.construct-type: iface